FaspDevTeam/faspxx/README.md

 You should have received a copy of the GNU Lesser General Public License along with FASPxx.
 If not, see <http://www.gnu.org/licenses/>.

-The FASPxx package is designed for developing and testing new efficient solvers and preconditioners for discrete partial differential equations (PDEs) or systems of PDEs.
-The main components of the package are standard Krylov methods, algebraic multigrid methods, and incomplete factorization methods.
-Based on these standard techniques, we build efficient solvers, based on the framework of Auxiliary Space Preconditioning, for several complicated applications.
+The FASPxx is a C++ package designed for developing parallel iterative solvers and preconditioners for PDEs and systems of PDEs.
+The main components of the package are standard Krylov methods, algebraic multigrid methods, Schwarz methods, and ILU methods.

-Current examples include the fluid dynamics, underground water simulation, the black oil model in reservoir simulation, and so on.
+There is a top level cmake for configuration and building of the FASPxx shared library and the test programs suite.
+You can use a straightforward cmake-style way to compile the package.
+For example, the typical command to configure is:

-There is a top level Makefile which calls cmake for configuration and building of the FASP shared library and the test programs suite.
+    $ mkdir Debug; cd Debug; cmake ..   # configuration using cmake

-The command to configure is:
+    $ make                              # make the library as well as examples

-    $ make             // to compile the FASPxx static or shared library
+    $ make install                      # make the library and install it